isomerpages/govtech-gobusiness/_products-and-services/2-licensing.md

 Once you’ve obtained planning permissions, get your licences with our smooth and streamlined application process.

 Licences you can apply for:
-Change of Use
+1.Change of Use
-Change of Trade
+2.Change of Trade
-Food Shop Licence
+3.Food Shop Licence
-Food Stall Licence
+4.Food Stall Licence
-Liquor Licence
+5.Liquor Licence
-Halal Certificate
+6.Halal Certificate
-Public Entertainment Licence
+7.Public Entertainment Licence
-Petroleum and Flammable Material Licence
+8.Petroleum and Flammable Material Licence

 <h4>For all other business owners</h4>
 Self-Service: Freely select and apply for the licences you need with the Self-Service feature, previously called LicenceOne.